 Time varies greatly for each individual due to previous experience, preparation and training frequency.
 See our Aircraft page for available aircraft and rates.

-*Instruction: 35 Hours Flight Training | 30 Hours Ground Training
+35 Hours Flight Training | 30 Hours Ground Training

-Dual instruction including ground training, flight training, preflight and postflight briefings.
+Dual instruction including ground training, flight training, preflight and post-flight briefings.
 Time varies greatly for each individual due to previous experience, preparation and training frequency. ($60/Hr)

-FAA Practical Exam: $500
+FAA Practical Exam: $750

 Oral and flight evaluation with FAA Designated Examiner